sebastian-s-moreno/Client/docs/02-gui-testing.md

 2. Start with an empty Location table and test the Get Recommendation functionality.
 Verify that an error message is shown.

 3. Test the functionality of the Details button, and verify that the displayed text is correct.
-Examples of things to test:
+Some examples of tests to perform:
 - The header should have the correct location name
 - The date should be today's date
 - The different fields all have a value and a unit.